-The lack of sufficient statistical power forces GWAS studies to ignore weaker loci, focus primarily only on the strongest genetic effectors, and genotype thousands of individuals (e.g., see Wellcome Trust Case Control Consortium 2007).
-Moreover, the combinatorial effects of multiple disease genes are often not simply additive, but epistatic (Liew and Dzau 2004; Pomp et al. 2004; Hirschhorn and Daly 2005), further hampering their discovery.
+The lack of sufficient statistical power forces GWAS studies to ignore weaker loci, focus primarily only on the strongest genetic effectors, and genotype thousands of individuals (e.g., (WTCCC 2007)).
+Moreover, the combinatorial effects of multiple disease genes are often not simply additive but epistatic (Liew and Dzau 2004; Pomp et al. 2004; Hirschhorn and Daly 2005), further hampering their discovery.
 Simply considering pairs of interacting loci increases the strength of associations required by orders of magnitude so as to be able to overcome the multiple testing criteria, requiring tens of thousands of individuals (Visscher 2008).
 Rarely has genetic association to allele triplets (or higher) been examined by these or any other approaches.
 Linear additive models have been successfully built, most notably for 54 alleles useful for predicting human height (Gudbjartsson et al. 2008; Lettre et al. 2008; Weedon et al. 2008), one of the first quantitative human traits successfully addressed to this degree.
-Finding these alleles nonetheless required genotyping $\sim$ 63,000 individuals over the course of three studies, each explaining <4% of the variance in height.
-Recent analysis of ~300,000 SNPs, without regard to the significance of their association, demonstrated that a total of 45% of the variance in height could potentially be explained, with most effects too small to pass significance tests (Yang et al. 2010).
+Finding these alleles nonetheless required genotyping ~63,000 individuals over the course of 3 studies, each explaining <4% of the variance in height.
+Recent analysis of approx. 300,000 SNPs, without regard to the significance of their association, demonstrated that a total of 45% of the variance in height could potentially be explained, with most effects too small to pass significance tests (Yang et al. 2010).

 However, the polygenic nature of a disease may also offer potential opportunities to more efficiently discover new and relevant genes.
 In particular, we might expect that the genes associated with a disease will often organize into pathways or functional groupings linked to the disease formation and progression.
-Thus, knowing some disease genes in advance, it may occasionally be possible to apply guilt-by-association (GBA) in gene networks (for review, see Ideker and Sharan 2008).
-In particular, it is now possible to construct large gene network models, as has been done, e.g., for yeast, worms, plants, mice, and humans, summarizing thousands of functional associations among genes (for review, see Christensen et al. 2007; Lee et al. 2007b; Bonneau 2008; Feist et al. 2009).
+Thus, knowing some disease genes in advance, it may occasionally be possible to apply guilt-by-association (GBA) in gene networks (reviewed in (Ideker and Sharan 2008)).
+In particular, it is now possible to construct large gene network models, as has been done e.g. for yeast, worms, plants, mice, and humans, summarizing thousands of functional associations among genes, as reviewed in (Christensen et al. 2007; Lee et al. 2007b; Bonneau 2008; Feist et al. 2009).
 Gene pairs are coupled in these networks if they are inferred to participate in the same biological process (Marcotte et al. 1999) and may have corresponding measures of confidence (Troyanskaya et al. 2003; Lee et al. 2004; Rhodes et al. 2005; Alexeyenko and Sonnhammer 2009; Jensen et al. 2009).
-GBA in such networks has been shown to correctly identify disease and phenotype-linked genes based on their network connections to previously known genes (e.g., Fraser and Plotkin 2007; Lage et al. 2007; McGary et al. 2007; Lee et al. 2008, 2010a; Chen et al. 2009b; Huttenhower et al. 2009; Linghu et al. 2009), based on the observation that genes involved in a common biological process often tend be associated with similar mutational phenotypes (as seen, e.g., in Fraser and Plotkin 2007; Hart et al. 2007; Lage et al. 2007; Lee et al. 2008).
+GBA in such networks has been shown to correctly identify disease and phenotype-linked genes based on their network connections to previously known genes (e.g., (Fraser and Plotkin 2007; Lage et al. 2007; McGary et al. 2010a)), based on the observation that genes involved in a common biological process often tend be associated with similar mutational phenotypes, as seen e.g. in (Fraser and Plotkin 2007; Hart et al. 2007; Lage et al. 2007; Lee et al. 2007; Lee et al. 2007; Lage et al. 2007; Lee et al. 2010a)), based on the observation that genes involved in a common biological process often tend be associated with similar mutational phenotypes, as seen e.g. in (Fraser and Plotkin 2007; Hart et al. 2007; Lage et al. 2007; Lee et al. 2007; Lee et al. 2007; Lage et al. 2008).